keift/blog/linux/install-zapret.md

   nameserver 2a02:6b8:0:1::feed:0ff
 EOF

-# Make the file read-only so that the system cannot change it
-sudo chattr +i /etc/resolv.conf

-# Restart NetworkManager for the changes to take effect
+# Restart Systemd-Resolved for the changes to take effect
-sudo systemctl restart NetworkManager
+sudo systemctl restart systemd-resolved
 ```

 ## 4. Download Zapret